 This fixture will be run using the default scope in pytest, which is function.
-This means that the setup and teardown will be run before and after each test.
+This means that the setup and teardown will occur before and after each test that requests this fixture.
 If you need to share an environment or other pieces of data between tests, just remember to set the fixture scope appropriately.
 Read here for more information on pytest fixture scopes.